 The criticism was aimed not only at the onsite facilities, but also at hitches in the process of getting Speight to proper facilities nearby.

 Spinal injuries have not received the same kind of attention as brain injuries in recent years, but they should be of similar concern.
 While a brain injury can lead to degenerative problems that stick with an athlete for life and get worse over time, a spinal cord injury can result in immediate problems.

 If not addressed quickly and properly, this kind of damage can become worse; and when not treated immediately and competently, a spinal injury can result in permanent problems, including paralysis or death.

 Speight’s injury was treated properly after the initial missteps, and there have been no indications that he’ll have any lasting problems.
 However, the injury still seems to have ended Speight’s Michigan football career: Last week, faced with stiff competition for playing time while continuing to recover, he announced that he’d be leaving the school and that he hoped to play for another school in his final year of eligibility.

 Athletes aren’t the only ones at risk of spine injuries.
 More than 17,000 people suffer serious spinal cord injuries every year, but sports injuries account for less than 10 percent of the total, with motor vehicle accidents, falls, and acts of violence more likely to cause this kind of injury.

 If you have suffered a serious spine injury, talk to us.
-David Christensen Law focuses on personal injury claims, including spine injury cases, and has helped many clients reach successful settlements.
+Christensen Law focuses on personal injury claims, including spine injury cases, and has helped many clients reach successful settlements.
 Call us today to schedule a free consultation to discuss your unique circumstances.
 Call us at 248-213-4900 or fill out the form below.